jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat"     "dog"     "gorilla"
 ```

-The order we enter the numbers determines the order of values it returns.
+The order we enter the numbers determines the order of the values it returns.
 Let's get the third index, the fourth index, and the first index, in that order.

 ```r